Meyer's 2019 Annual Funding Opportunity is open! Applications are due on Wednesday, May 15, 2019 at 5 p.m.

-Education programs with universal, one-size-fits-all strategies not specifically designed for priority students regardless of school and/or district demographics
+Education programs with universal, one-size-fits-all strategies not specifically designed for priority students, regardless of school, district or regional demographics.

-Direct early education services; rather, we will focus on supporting students during the transition between early education programs and kindergarten as well as preparing public schools to offer a smooth transition from home to school
+Direct early education services; we will, however, support students during the transition between early education programs and kindergarten as well as preparing public schools to offer a smooth transition from home to school.

-New or expanded programming developed without meaningful engagement with the priority population it’s intended to impact
+New or expanded programming developed without meaningful engagement with the priority population it i's intended to impact.

 Grant Types + Amounts